urduhack/urduhack/docs/index.rst

    :target: https://saythanks.io/to/akkefa
    :alt: Say Thanks!
 Urduhack has different modules all of which serve a specific purpose.
-You can load any of them a check out their results by giving in your inputs.
+You can load any of them and check out their results by giving in your inputs.

 .. toctree::
    :maxdepth: 2